gerardPlanella/LSPE-EGNN/blogpost.md

 # GE-LSPE: Geometrically Enhanced Learnable Structural and Positional Encodings

-You can alternately read our [PDF version of this blogpost](https://github.com/gerardPlanella/LSPE-EGNN/article.pdf).
+You can alternately read our [Article version of this blogpost](https://github.com/gerardPlanella/LSPE-EGNN/article.pdf).

 ## Introduction